Because she woke up early, Erin decided to make gravy. Everyone else was still asleep, anyways.

 “I still can’t believe you don’t know all this.
 Is it because you don’t have levels?”

 Selys stares at me, and I tense slightly.
 She doesn’t know I’m from another world.
 But hell, I have to know how levels and classes work.
-I might not use them—and possibly can’t anymore—but not knowing how this world function is only inviting trouble.
+I might not use them—and possibly can’t anymore—but not knowing how this world functions is only inviting trouble.
 So Ryoka, lie your ass off.

 “That’s right.
 I’ve never paid attention, I guess.”